drseg/swift-fsm/README.md

 }
 ```

 Here we have created a `when` context block.
-Anything inside that context will assume that the event in question is `.pass`.
+Anything in that context will assume that the event in question is `.pass`.

 The full example would now be: